Treat underlying lung disease: The logical first step is to optimise lung function and treat all potential aggravating conditions.

 In 2014 two further randomised controlled trials of long term NIV in patients with COPD were published.
 A major difference from the McEvoy trial is the significantly higher inspiratory positive pressures used.
 Kohnlein et al (Kohnlein 2014) randomised 195 patients with clinically stable, severe COPD and hypercapnia to NIV or usual care.
 Both groups were admitted to hospital every 3 months for 1 year for ‘treatment optimisation’.
 NIV was titrated to target a reduction in PaCO2 by 20% or achieve PaCO2 of less than 48mmHg.
 There was a significant reduction in 1-year mortality.
 12% mortality in the intervention group and 33% in the control group was reported; hazard ratio 0·24 (95% CI 0·11–0·49; p=0·0004) [evidence level II].
 Mean pressures used were IPAP 22cmH2O, EPAP 5cmH2O.
 Mean reduction in PaCO2 was 7mmHg.
 In direct contrast to this finding, Struik et al 2014 found no mortality or exacerbation rate difference in a 12 month randomised controlled trial (n =201) of NIV and usual care in patients with severe COPD who had been admitted to hospital with an exacerbation of COPD and hypercapnia (Struik 2014).
 Mean pressures used were IPAP 19cmH2O, EPAP 5cmH2O.
 Mean reduction in PaCO2 was 3.8mmHg.

-Comparison between the three trials above is difficult as they have used different treatment algorithms and NIV pressure settings.
+Comparison between the trials above is difficult as they used different treatment algorithms and NIV pressure settings.
 Furthermore, inclusion criteria and patient characteristics also differed significantly.
 For example, McEvoy et al performed a baseline diagnostic sleep study and excluded patients with OSA.
 A baseline PSG was not performed in the other trials.
-It is also unclear if the results from the Kohnlein trial are generalizable to an Australasian patient population given that all subjects were electively admitted 3 monthly.
+It is also unclear if the results from the Kohnlein trial are generalisable to an Australasian patient population given that all subjects were electively admitted three monthly.
+A meta-analysis of 21 RCTs of domiciliary NIV trials included the three trials referred to above (Dretzke 2016).
+The authors concluded that domiciliary NIV does not reduce mortality in patients with stable COPD or in patients post admission for an exacerbation of COPD.
+The authors noted significant differences in patient populations and trial designs.
 With such significant heterogeneity of results, patient characteristics and methodology, it remains unclear if long term NIV should be recommended for patients with severe stable COPD and hypercapnia.
 Referral for specialist opinion at an institution with expertise in this area should be sought.

 Diuretics: Diuretics may reduce right ventricular filling pressure and oedema, but excessive volume depletion must be avoided.
 Volume status can be monitored by measuring serum creatinine and urea levels.
 Diuretics may cause metabolic alkalosis resulting in suppression of ventilatory drive.